Involution words: counting problems and connections to Schubert calculus for symmetric orbit closures: Introduction

-\end{conjecture} Although our enumerative results are restricted to the geometric cases for the symmetric group, the objects we study have natural analogues in other Coxeter groups.
-Many tantalizing questions remain in this direction.
-For example, Haiman showed in \cite{Haiman} that $|\cR(w^B_n)| = f^{(n^n)}$ where $w^B_n$ is the longest element in the Weyl group $B_n$ and $n^n=(n,n,\dots,n)$.
-Computations suggest the following version of this theorem for involution words. \begin{conjecture} The set $\hat\cR(w_n^B)$ has size $f^{\delta_{n+1}}$. \end{conjecture} Additionally, there is a notion of \emph{twisted involution words} for which Schubert polynomial and Stanley symmetric function analogues are readily defined.
-We do not explore these objects in the present paper, but it remains a question of great interest to find geometric interpretations for twisted involtution Schubert polynomials.
+Although our enumerative results are restricted to the geometric cases for the symmetric group, the objects we study have natural analogues in other Coxeter groups.
+Several questions remain in this direction.
+For example, Haiman showed in \cite{Haiman} that $|\cR(w^B_n)| = f^{(n^n)}$ where $w^B_n$ is the longest element in the Weyl group $B_n$ and $(n^n)=(n,n,\dots,n)$.
+Computations suggest the following version of this theorem for involution words.